Falls to Hotham Alpine Crossing

 Parking and Logistics

 The main trailhead in Falls Creek is Heathy Spur Trailhead right on the edge of Rocky Valley Dam.
-There is a small car park off the main road with room for around 6-8 cars.
+There is a small car park off the main road with room for around 8 cars.

-If you don’t want to car shuffle between both ski resorts as this obviously adds a bit of time and effort, there are a few Falls to Hotham Alpine Crossing shuttle options available.
-These are privately run.
 I recommend Snow Dog Transport.
 Hamish is a great all round guy who offers a range of transport and logistical help in the Alpine region.
-One of his many services is a Falls to Hotham shuttle and vice versa for all hikers for $75 per person.
-You can find his website here with his contact info.
+One of his many services is a Falls to Hotham shuttle and vice versa for all hikers for $85 per person ($340 shared minimum cost).
+You can find his website here with contact info.
 Bookings are essential.

 Rocky Valley Dam at Falls Creek